wmhass/BDDComicsList/README.md

     And the response is invalid
     Then present a message informing that it can not present the list of characters

-*Scenario: Internet connection OK and response is valid:*
+*Scenario - Internet connection OK and response is valid:*

     Given that I have internet connection
     And the list of comics has one or more items